ZResnick/divlab/README.md

 - [Examples](#Examples)
 - [Available Scripts](#Available-Scripts)

-## Installation
+## Download

-Step by step guide for installation:
+Step by step guide for downloading repo:

 ```
 cd <directory you want to download to>